Upon Delivery of New Upholstered Furniture

 If you have wooden floors, use a protective felt on the feet of your new furniture to prevent scratching.
 Always ask someone to help you lift and carry it, never drag it, as this can cause damage.

-Once the packaging has been removed, please inspect your new furniture.
-Please make sure you are satisfied before the delivery team leaves your home.
+Once the packaging has been removed, inspect your new furniture.
+Make sure you are satisfied before the delivery team leaves your home.

 Vacuuming on a weekly basis helps to eliminate dirt before it becomes embedded in the fibres.
-A light brushing is also helpful to remove dirt, but always use a soft bristled brush to avoid snagging the fabric.
+A light brushing with a soft bristled brush on a fabric suite or a clean duster on a leather suite is also helpful to remove dirt.

-It is recommended that your upholstered furniture is cleaned professionally once a year (once every 6 months with heavy usage) to keep the upholstery looking fresh and new.
+It is recommended that your upholstered furniture is cleaned professionally once a year (once every 6 months with heavy usage) to keep the fabric/leather looking fresh and new.

-It is unwise to clean your suite yourself due to the variety of different fibre and fabric constructions, each of which require specialist cleaning techniques.
-We would therefore recommend that you contact a professional upholstery cleaner such as ourselves on 01582 882620 or email us at firstname.lastname@example.org. where we can recommend the correct system for your fabric.
+It is unwise to clean your suite yourself due to the variety of leather types and fabric construction, each of which require specialist cleaning techniques.
+We would therefore recommend that you contact a professional upholstery cleaner such as ourselves on 01582 882620 or email us at email@example.com where we can recommend the correct system for your fabric.

 The effectiveness of any specialist cleaning treatment will depend on the degree of soiling.
 It is therefore advisable to have this done before dirt becomes too ingrained.